IBM/operator-for-redis-cluster/docs/docs/cookbook.md

 ### Download and build the source code

-Start by making a fork of the `redis-operator` repository.
+Start by making a fork of the `operator-for-redis-cluster` repository.
 Then, clone your forked repo:

 ```console
 $ git clone git@github.com:<YOUR_USERNAME>/operator-for-redis-cluster.git